Featured Recipes from the Oliver Family Cookbook

 SMOKING RIBS IS AS EASY AS 3...2...1

 The first step is to smoke your ribs for three hours.
 The smoker should maintain a constant temperature of about 225 degrees, creating a low and slow smoke.
-You’ll want to be sure that your ribs are slathered in a very generous barbecue rub.
+You’ll want to be sure that your ribs are slathered in a very generous coating of Smoke House dry rub; we offer 12 varieties for all types of meats, with and without salt.
 If you’re smoking baby back ribs, you may want to cut back to the smoking time to two hours to avoid drying the meat out.
-I’ve had my best success using apple, cherry, and maple woods, though many friends have delivered incredible results using alder and hickory.
+I’ve had my great success using apple, cherry, and maple woods for milder flavor, though there are times we have delivered incredible results using hickory.

 The last step is most people’s favorite.
-Remove your ribs from the smoker and liberally coat your ribs in your favorite barbecue sauce on both sides.
+Remove your ribs from the smoker and liberally coat your ribs in your favorite Smoke House barbeque sauce on both sides.
 Be sure to not miss a single micrometer.
 Then return your ribs to your smoker for one hour, this time turning the smoking element on.
 This will add that beloved smoky flavor to your sauce.

 The end result of this process is ribs that will fall off of the bone and into your belly.
 The seasoning and sauce will provide complex flavoring, which is enhanced by your smoker.
 The 3-2-1 method of smoking ribs will leave you wanting more, and your friends, family, and neighbors jealous.